-WizLib is a framework for command-line devops and personal productivity tools in Python.
+Framework for command-line devops and personal productivity tools

 See the sample project to get started with WizLib.
 Browse related projects for real-world examples of WizLib usage.
 Then consult the reference guide for details.